+Declaration

-Declaration on accurate a hat to the best of my knowledge all and that planning advice is requeste or the service.
+I confirm that to the best of my knowledge all of the information submitted herein is accurate and that planning advice is requested and have made the appropriate fee as payment for the service.

 I also agree to pay any additional costs arising from the provision of the service as required, as outlined in the guidance note.

 Signed: Dated: